Argiope (spider): Description

-Common names
+Names

+The etymology of the genus name Argiope is from a Latin word argentum meaning silver.
+The carapace of Argiope species is typically covered in silvery hairs, and when crawling in the sun, they reflect it in a way that gives them a metallic, white appearance.

 Argiope bruennichi is commonly known as the wasp spider.
 In Australia, Argiope keyserlingi and Argiope aetherea are known as St Andrew's cross spiders, for their habit of resting in the web with paired legs outstretched in the shape of an X and mirroring the large white web decoration (the cross of St. Andrew having the same form).
 This white zigzag in the centre of its web is called the stabilimentum or web decoration.

 In North America, Argiope aurantia is commonly known as the black and yellow garden spider, zipper spider, corn spider, or writing spider, because of the similarity of the web stabilimenta to writing.

 The East Asian species Argiope amoena is known in Japan as kogane-gumo.
 In the Philippines, they are known as gagambang ekis ("X spider"), and gagambang pari ("priest spider", due to the spider's body resembling a priest's head with a mitre).